 Rising interest rates will generally cause the prices of bonds and other debt securities to fall.
 Also, when interest rates rise, issuers of debt securities that may be prepaid at any time, such as mortgage- or other asset-backed securities, are less likely to refinance existing debt securities, causing the average life of such securities to extend.
 A general change in interest rates may cause investors to sell debt securities on a large scale, which could also adversely affect the price and liquidity of debt securities and could also result in increased redemptions from the fund.
-Falling interest rates may cause an issuer to redeem, call or refinance a debt securities generally have greater sensitivity to changes in interest rates and may be subject to greater price fluctuations than shorter maturity debt securities.
+Falling interest rates may cause an issuer to redeem, call or refinance a debt security before its stated maturity, which may result in the fund having to reinvest the proceeds in lower yielding securities.
+Longer maturity debt securities generally have greater sensitivity to changes in interest rates and may be subject to greater price fluctuations than shorter maturity debt securities.

 Bonds and other debt securities are also subject to credit risk, which is the possibility that the credit strength of an issuer or guarantor will weaken or be perceived to be weaker, and/or an issuer of a debt security will fail to make timely payments of principal or interest and the security will go into default.
-Changes in actual or perceived creditworthiness may occur quickly.
+Changes in actual or perceived creditworthiness may occur guickly.
 A downgrade or default affecting any of the fund's securities could cause the value of the fund's shares to decrease.
 Lower quality debt securities generally have higher rates of interest and may be subject to greater price fluctuations than higher quality debt securities.
 Credit risk is gauged, in part, by the credit ratings of the debt securities in which an underlying fund invests.
 However, ratings are only the opinions of the rating agencies issuing them and are not guarantees as to credit quality or an evaluation of market risk.
 The fund's investment adviser relies on its own credit analysts to research issuers and issues in assessing credit and default risks.

 Management - The investment adviser to the fund and to the underlying funds actively manages each underlying fund's investments.
 Consequently, each underlying fund is subject to the risk that the methods and analyses, including models, tools and data, employed by the investment adviser in this process may be flawed or incorrect and may not produce the desired results.
-In addition, the fund is subject to the risk that the methods employed by the subadviser in implementing the managed risk strategy may not produce the desired results.
+In addition, the fund is subject to the risk that the managed risk strategy or the methods employed by the subadviser in implementing the managed risk strategy may not produce the desired results.
 The occurrence of either or both of these events could cause the fund to lose value or its investment results to lag relevant benchmarks or other funds with similar objectives.